jimlunsford/microblog-stream/readme.txt

 1. The Microblog Stream front page showing the header card and timeline of posts.

 == Changelog ==

+= 1.0.6 =

+* Added optional media upload support in the inline composer for images, video, audio, and common document types
+* Added a small media preview area under the composer with thumbnails for images and a Remove control before publishing
+* Updated auto generated titles for titleless posts to use a numeric date and time format that includes seconds
+* Updated content handling so plain text URLs in post content are automatically converted into clickable links
+* Removed the helper hint text under the composer to keep the posting area cleaner

 = 1.0.5 =